nvim-telekasten/telekasten.nvim/README.md

 # telekasten.nvim

-A Neovim (lua) plugin for working with a text-based, markdown [zettelkasten](https://takesmartnotes.com/) / Wiki and mixing it with a journal, based on telescope.nvim
+A Neovim (lua) plugin for working with a text-based, markdown [zettelkasten](https://takesmartnotes.com/) / Wiki and mixing it with a journal, based on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).

 Find notes by name, daily and weekly notes by date, search within all notes, place and follow links to your notes or create new ones.
 Current daily and weekly notes are (optionally) created if not present when searching for dailies or weeklies.
 Following a link to a non-existing note can also create the missing note (optional).